Bislamach Brigade

-The brigade has three bases, all located in the Negev.
+The school has three bases, all located in the Negev.
+In wartime the School formes the Infantry Brigade "Bislamach".

 Before Operation Rainbow, during the Al-Aqsa Intifada, the brigade's soldiers participated in searching the Philadelphi Route for the bodies of the soldiers from the Sayeret Yahalom, who were killed during the armoured personnel carrier disaster of May 11–12, 2004.
 They also took part in the Gaza disengagement plan, following which they were the first to hold the border with the Gaza Strip.

+The 17th Battalion of the brigade was involved in combat in the Battle of Zikim, claiming to have killed four militants at Zikim Beach in a video posted to social media on 10 October 2023.